trampgeek/moodle-filter_ace_inline/README.md

 The code is of the form {QUESTION:linktext|xxx|display} where xxx is the question id number and display is the display mode (embed or popup).

+The plugin moodle_atto_question allows a teacher to insert the question codes via a button which triggers a dialog box.

 You can find the question number by looking at the questions in your question bank.
 Click the preview question link and look in the URL, the first id is the question's id number.